mixxorz/generator-django-kaiju/README.md

 ## Changelog

+**Unreleased**
+* Added autoprefixer
+* Added gruntserver management command
+* Updated used `grunt-sass` version

 **1.2**
-- Switched over to using multi buildpacks for faster deployment
+* Switched over to using multi buildpacks for faster deployment

 **1.1**
-- Removed the need for django-admin to be in PATH during scaffolding
+* Removed the need for django-admin to be in PATH during scaffolding

 **1.0**
-- Initial release
+* Initial release

 ## License